pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 `false` should make sense now, but a word on the last one that returned false. `/^a+$/` looks for `a` start to end, no other characters allowed.
 Which is why  `ab` failed the test.

 Finally, start (*) of the show gets on stage.
-Boasts that, "I can duel you both at once" and says, "I can match zero, one or more".
+Boasts that, "I can duel alone or duel you both at once" and says, "I can match zero, one or more".

 ```js
 /a*/.test("a"); //true